Embarkation Point: Iquitos, Peru

 Aqua Expeditions naturalists meet all guests at Coronel FAP Francisco Secada Vignetta International Airport (IQT) in the remote Amazonian city of Iquitos, Peru.
-During high water season, from December to May, guests board the Aqua and the Aria in Iquitos, while from June to November, our guides will begin acquaint passengers with highlights of our luxury Amazon cruise itineraries on the scenic one-and-a-half hour drive through the Peruvian countryside to the village of Nauta for boarding.
+For our 3-night itineraries, guests board the Aria Amazon in Iquitos, while our 4- and 7-night itineraries, our guides will begin acquaint passengers with highlights of our luxury Amazon cruise itineraries on the scenic one-and-a-half hour drive through the Peruvian countryside to the village of Nauta for boarding.

 The biologists give Aqua Expedition guests a presentation in English about this pioneering project that operates in conjunction with experts at the Dallas World Aquarium, and share how their efforts are helping these endangered mammals.
 The brief presentation explains into how the manatees are prepared for re-introduction into their natural habitat.
 The highlight is always the chance to feed and interact with these endearing creatures.